Game Day Preview: Americans Host Tulsa, 7:05 PM

 Postgame Party: Bar Louie, Village at Allen

-Next Home Game: Wednesday, January 12, 7:05 pm against the Tulsa Oilers.
+Next Home Game: Wednesday, January 26, 7:05 pm against the Rapid City Rush.
+TICKETS

-Get your Brooms Out: The Allen Americans won their fourth straight game, knocking off the Idaho Steelheads on Sunday night 5-3, to go three games over 500 for the first time this year (12-9-3-0).
-The Americans swept the three-game series against the Steelheads and have won four in a row against Idaho overall.
+Five-Game Winning Streak Snapped: The Allen Americans lost for the first time since December 17th with a 4-2 loss to the Tulsa Oilers.
+This snapped the Americans five-game winning streak.
+Spencer Asuchak and DJ Jerome scored the only two goals for the Americans.
+Goalie Antoine Bibeau suffered his first loss of the season after starting the season 6-0.
+Thomas Hodges once again served as the E-Bug as goalie Hayden Lavigne continued the weekend in the American Hockey League serving as the backup in Abbotsford.

-Big First: For the first time this season, the Americans have won three in a row at home and are back to even with a 5-5-2 record in Allen.
+Home Ice Advantage: For the first time this season, the Americans have won four straight games at CUTX Arena.
+With the win last Friday night, the home record improved to 6-5-2

-Sawchenko Makes NHL Debut: Former Americans Goalie Zachary Sawchenko made his NHL debut on Sunday, January 2nd in Pittsburgh against Sidney Crosby, and the Penguins.
-Sawchenko came in in relief, stopping 20 shots and taking the #3 star of the game.
-He allowed one goal on 21 shots in an 8-5 loss.

 Comparing Allen and Tulsa: